 B-school rankings help students compare MBA programs being offered worldwide, in a country, or a region quickly on certain pre-determined standards.
-In the Financial Times Global MBA rankings, for example, it is necessary for the participating B-school to offer full-time MBA courses that are accredited by the Association to Advance Collegiate Schools of Business (AACSB) or Equis.
+In the Financial Times Global MBA rankings, for example, the participating B-school must offer full-time MBA courses that are accredited by the Association to Advance Collegiate Schools of Business (AACSB) or Equis.

 While Australian MBA rankings offer you a quick glimpse of which b-schools are the best, nothing can replace personalised searches for a business school that is a good fit for you.